mattsq/XTYLearner/README.md

 - ``GFlowNetTreatment`` – a Generative Flow Network that samples treatments in proportion to outcome likelihood.
 - ``EMModel`` – a lightweight EM algorithm implementation for linear models.
+- ``GANITE`` – a GAN-based approach for individual treatment effect estimation.

 #### Diffusion